Clinical Research

 Our team at Hampshire and Isle of Wight Air Ambulance is dedicated to being leaders in research and improving the quality of care before patients reach the hospital.

-We have a small research team led by a paramedic named Julian and a doctor named Jamie.
+We have a small research team led by Specialist Paramedics Julian Hannah and Pete Owen, and Dr Jamie Plumb.
 They work on important national projects and local studies to help us provide the best care possible for the people of Hampshire and the Isle of Wight.

 What are we researching?